-Enjoy Disney magic in your home by making these amazing gooey Jack Jack Num Num Cookies.
+Enjoy Disney magic in your home by making these amazing gooey Num Num Cookies.
 The easy copycat recipe looks and tastes just like the Disney cookies you can find at Hollywood Studios or Pixar Pier.
-What are you waiting for???

-Since I was craving those giant chocolate chip cookies the other day, I decided to make a copycat version of these awesome Disney cookies at home.
+I was craving those giant chocolate chip cookies the other day.
+Since we did not have another day at the Parks planned for a while, I decided to make a copycat version of these awesome Disney cookies at home.